cb22/macbook12-spi-driver/README.md

 Touchbar:
 ---------
 The touchbar driver is called `appletb`.
 It provides basic functionality, enabling the touchbar and switching between modes based on the FN key.
-Furthermore the touchbar is automatically switched off if no (internal) keyboard, touchpad, or touchbar input is received for 60 seconds; any (internal) keyboard or touchpad input switches it back on.
+Furthermore the touchbar is automatically dimmed and later switched off if no (internal) keyboard, touchpad, or touchbar input is received for a period of time; any (internal) keyboard, touchpad, or touchbar input switches it back on.

+The timeouts till the touchbar is dimmed and turned off can be changed via the `idle_timeout` and `dim_timeout` module params or sysfs attributes (`/sys/class/input/input9/device/...`); they default to 3min and 2.5min, respectively.
+See also `modinfo appletb`.

 Some useful threads:
 --------------------